 In a piston engine chemical energy is converted into heat energy by combustion and then into mechanical energy by the pistons to rotate the crankshaft.
-The expansion of the gases and heat produced by the combustion process causes an increase in cylinder pressure and this forces the piston down and finally rotating the propeller.
+The expansion of the gases by the heat produced from the combustion process causes an increase in cylinder pressure and this force moves the piston down and finally rotating the propeller.

 This process is more than one hundredth years old and generating mechanical power this way has not changed very much, even the efficiency of the piston engine has not improved by a whole lot in the same time period.
 It is safe to say that the original design was quite good.

 The power of an engine is a way of measuring the rate at which it is doing work in a certain amount of time.

-On this page we dive into how force, work and power is developed and show you some action into engine efficiency (as nothing in this world is perfect)
+On this page we are going to dive into how force, work and power is developed and show you some insights into engine efficiency (as nothing in this world is perfect)

-For a bit of understanding on how engines create power we need to revisit some basic physics we once learned but may have forgotten in years gone by.
+For a bit of understanding on how engines create power we need to revisit some basic physics we once learned but may have forgotten and or not used in years gone by.

 To get an object to change its speed or direction we need to act on that object with a force.
 The formula is: F = m x a, where m is mass and a is acceleration.
-Force is expressed in Newtons or kgm/s2.
+This force is expressed in Newtons or kgm/s2.
 This is known as Newton's 2nd law.

-Work is done when a force on a object causes it to move.
+Work (or torque) is done when a force on a object causes it to move.
 So force over a distance equals work.
 In a formula: W = F x d, where f is force and d is distance.
-Work is expressed in Newton x meters, Nm.
-It is the same as Joule and used to be called ft/lb.
+The amount of work is expressed in Newton x meters, Nm.
+It is the same as Joule and used to be called foot-pound or ft-lb.